Muz32/Victoria-Road-Crash-Analysis/README.md

 Our webpage is organized into five distinct sections, each offering unique visualization capabilities:

-#### 1.Basic Visualizations
+#### 1.Basic Visualisations
-This section enables users to plot basic visualizations of various datasets across different years.
+This section enables users to plot basic visualisations of various datasets across different years.
 To begin:
 1. Use the 'Select Field' dropdown menu to choose the desired year for data plotting (available years range from 2012 to 2023).
 2. The subsequent dropdown menu allows selection of the dataset type, including:
    - Injuries and Deaths